stenglein-lab/MIP_280A4_Fall_2022/exercises/variant_exercise.md

 - Are the variants SNPs, or InDels?
 Would you expect to see InDel variants here?

-### Time permitting: Visualize and inspect mapped data supporting called variants in Geneious
+### Visualize and inspect mapped data supporting called variants in Geneious

 First, you need to get your reference sequence into Geneious, preferably with annotations.
 Then you need to bring in the mapped reads (can bring in .sam or .bam format)